 Students from the European Union, Iceland, Liechtenstein, Norway and Switzerland enjoy unrestricted access to the German labor market and have practically the same rights as German students.
 Just like German students you should also talk to your health insurer.
 If you have statutory health insurance, your status is crucial: As long as your health insurer classifies your self-employed activity as a sideline business, nothing changes for you.
 But if your health insurer decides that your business is your main occupation, you will in future have to pay for your own health insurance.

 For students from other countries, special legal regulations apply.
-Most are holding a residence permit for the purpose of studying according to §16 Residence Act.
-If it is so, you are allowed to take a job and work for 120 full or 240 half days during the year without the need for approval by the competent authority, the Federal Employment Agency.
+Are you holding a residence permit for the purpose of studying according to §16 Residence Act?
+Then you are allowed to take a job as a salaried employee and work for 120 full or 240 half days during the year without the need for approval by the competent authority, the Federal Employment Agency.

 Students who receive educational funding BAföG are advised to contact their „Amt für Ausbildungsförderung“ (Office for Educational Funding) or the Studentenwerk (Association for Student Affairs).
 Those who receive child benefit “Kindergeld” or are pursuing a “Zweitstudium” (second course of study or second academic program) should talk to their local “Familienkasse” at the Federal Employment Agency.